MIC-DKFZ/TractSeg/Readme.md

 Tool for fast and accurate white matter bundle segmentation.

 More documentation will follow soon.
+Work in Progress.